frosty6742/frozen-slimes/README.md

 - [ ] Solder charge board to PCB
 - [ ] Solder mpu to PCB
 - [ ] Solder pins from wemo D1 to wemo, set through holes on PCB and solder the pins on the backside of the PCB

+- [ ] TODO add instructions for diodes

 - [ ] Set PCB inside the case
 - [ ] Slide switch though front of case and solder to PCB